mra-energy/dd-trace-bug-repro/README.md

 Despite Datadog's [official compatibility documentation](https://docs.datadoghq.com/tracing/trace_collection/compatibility/nodejs/) indicating support for OpenAI v5, real-world bundling scenarios reveal compatibility issues that this reproduction environment helps test and isolate.

+This happens despite trying to disable OpenAI tracing, as per the env variables set in the dockerfile.

 ## Configuration

 The application is configured with: